mlab817/faqs/src/high-value-crops-development-program/what-are-the-measures-being-taken-to-mitigate-the-impact-of-typhoons-on-high-value-crops.md

 ---
  title: What are the measures being taken to mitigate the impact of typhoons on high value crops?

-tags: ["measures","taken","mitigate","impact","typhoons","high","value","crops"]

  ---

-### High Value Crops Development Program
+## High Value Crops Development Program

-## What are the measures being taken to mitigate the impact of typhoons on high value crops?
+# What are the measures being taken to mitigate the impact of typhoons on high value crops?

  - For Delivery